CharlieDinh/pFedMe/README.md

 # Personalized Federated Learning with Moreau Envelopes
-This repository implements all experiments in the paper the <mark>Personalized Federated Learning with Moreau Envelopes<mark>.
+This repository implements all experiments in the paper the **Personalized Federated Learning with Moreau Envelopes**.

 Authors: Anonymous